aritang/aritang.github.io/content/posts/ArguGPT.md

 {{<figure align="center" src="/new_plan/ArguGPT.jpeg" caption="the prediction result of ArguGPT">}}

 According to ArguGPT, the essay appears to be entirely human-written, with only one sentence flagged as potentially AI-generated.
-But here's the twist: that lone sentence is actually the only part I wrote myself!
+But here's the twist: that lone sentence is actually the only part that is not written by GPT.
 Ha!